 In the event that for two successive years, the County's level of unreserved fund balance falls below 4% of normal expenses made from its General Fund and the Countywide Special Revenue Funds during the prior fiscal year, the County shall endeavor to replenish its unreserved fund balance beginning with the next Operating Budget.
 The County would seek to appropriate 25% of the difference between its current level of unreserved fund balance and the minimum amount recommended by the policy, to attain the minimum level of unreserved fund balance over a four-year period.
 However, due to recent economic conditions, it has been difficult to generate the revenues necessary to appropriate such funds.
-Once the economy improves sufficiently, the County will strive to appropriate 25% of the difference between its current level of unreserved fund balance and the minimum amount recommended by the policy, such that the minimum level of unreserved fund balance would be attained over a four-year period.
+Once the economy improves sufficiently, the County will strive to appropriate 25% of the difference between its current level of unreserved fund balance and the minimum amount recommended by the policy, such that the minimum level of unreserved fund balance and the minimum level of unreserved fund balance and the minimum level of unreserved fund balance and the minimum amount recommended by the policy, such that the minimum level of unreserved fund balance would be attained over a four-year period.
 To the extent that an appropriation in this amount is not possible in any particular fiscal year, the County shall endeavor to appropriate a lesser amount and develop a revised strategy and timeframe for replenishing its unreserved fund balance to reach, at a minimum, the 4% threshold.